jduanen/HeadlessRasPi/README.md

 The example in this repo triggers when a specific USB thumb drive is inserted.
 The information display will be triggered once upon insertion of the USB device.

-### Setup

-A udev rule that defines the trigger device and the location of the script must be copied into '/etc/udev/rules.d/' as root.

-To determine the 'idVendor', and 'idProduct' values for the USB device to be used as a trigger, run `lsusb` and locate the device's ID.
-For the device used in the included example in this repo, this is the lsusb
+For the example included in this repo, this is the line in the output pf `lsusb` that contains the 'idVendor':'idProduct' tuple:
-output:
 **"Bus 001 Device 008: ID 090c:1000 Silicon Motion, Inc. - Taiwan (formerly Feiya Technology Corp.)
 Flash Drive"**

+To enable the USB trigger, perform the following operations:
+* edit the udev rules file to respond to the desired USB device
+  - determine the 'idVendor', and 'idProduct' values for the USB with `lsusb`
+  - change the fields to the desired values
+* copy udev rule into '/etc/udev/rules.d/' as root
+  - `sudo cp ${HOME}/Code/HeadlessRasPi/etc/rules.d/99-usb-device.rules`
+* restart udev daemon
+  - `sudo systemctl restart udev`

 # Usage